 gratitude.
 Unlike the related words 恩恵 （おんけい） and 義理 (ぎり）, 恩 means that you really WANT to do something nice, to give back to the person you're grateful to.
 Also, unlike 義理、恩 doesn't imply that you owe them a specific favor.
 Often, 恩 is used like, "Everyone else gave up on me, told me I was a juvenile delinquent, that I'd amount to nothing.
 That teacher was the only one who believed in me, who kept encouraging me no matter how many times I fucked up. とても恩がある。"

-favor.
-Unlike the very personal "恩", giving and receiving 恩恵 is a more businesslike form of gratitude: 恩恵を受ける means "to recieve a favor."
+Favor.
+Unlike the very personal "恩", giving and receiving 恩恵 is a more businesslike form of gratitude: 恩恵を受ける means "to receive a favor."
 A sort of I'll-scratch-your-back-if-you-scratch-mine practicality.

 ｉｎｇｒａｔｅ (literally, 'unaware of gratitude.')

 |恵||do a favor||TNT plunger|

 You do a favor to Wile E. Coyote by giving him a TNT PLUNGER,

 But kindness ORIGINATES in the heart.

 She has the intention of becoming a SAMURAI.